G00398275/pands-project/README.md

 The scope of this project is to download the Fisher / Anderson iris data set into Python, write a program in Python that outputs a summary of each variable to a single text file, saves a histogram of each variable to png files and outputs a scatter plot of each pair of variables.
 A text file summarising the project will also be created to clearly explain what is entailed in investigating the data set and how Python is adept at handling this data.

 ## CODE
 Note the programs on this project were all created using Python software on Microsoft Visual Studio Code.
-There are no specific requirements for running this code, download the relevant softwares (in this case Anaconda ver 3, and Microsoft VS Code) from internet and run accordingly.
+There are no specific requirements for running this code, download the relevant softwares (in this case Anaconda ver 3, and Microsoft VS Code) from the internet and run accordingly.
 Each section below outlines what the code does, and summaries of the program outputs have been added to this readme file to make the project user friendly.

 ## INITIAL ASSESSMENT
 To begin assessing this data the author decided that the best place to start would be to mean all of the dimensions given in the data.
 To a student not familiar with data analytics it is not clear what way a project such as this should be initiated, it is felt that the average values would be a good place to start!